Alien Abduction (2005 film)

-Alien Abduction is a 2005 science-fiction horror film produced by The Asylum, and one of few by the same studio not produced to capitalize on the release of another film.
+Alien Abduction is a 2005 science-fiction horror thriller film produced by The Asylum, and one of few by the same studio not produced to capitalize on the release of another film.
 It was released with the tagline: "The war of the worlds has just begun!", referencing the 1898 novel The War of the Worlds by H.G.
 Wells, which would be adapted to film by The Asylum two months later.

 Plot

 The film begins with a group of carefree teenagers on a camping trip.
 As they spend the night drinking and hanging out, a light appears overhead.

 Jean is the first to notice something wrong when she videotapes a UFO overhead.
 At first, her friends do not believe her and are unconvinced by the tape.
 That night while they are sitting around the campfire, the aliens attack.
 The four flee for their lives but cannot escape, and they are abducted.
 They wake up in a cell.
 Jean uses the camera's night vision to explore the alien glyphs and passages.
 They are eventually rounded up and pushed into a room where they are tied down and examined.

 Jean awakens in a hospital, suffering from terrible flashbacks.
 That night, a shadowy figure sneaks into her room and staples something into the back of her neck, causing the flashbacks to stop and leaving Jean with no memory of the abduction.

 Jean is questioned by a staff psychiatrist, Dr. Booker, who reveals that she is in a special facility for UFO abductees.
 She has to remain there until they are sure that she can resume a normal life.
 The military attache, Commander Shakti, wants her lobotomized.
 Jean breaks into another wing of the hospital to find her friends and discovers that one part of the hospital is reserved for mutants, the insane and the lobotomized.
 She sees a woman having her skull drilled.
 Jean is then captured by Shakti and given electric shock therapy until she is unconscious.
 When Jean wakes up, Shakti interrogates her and then sends her to an execution room.
 Jean lobotomizes the nurse instead and disguises the nurse as herself by covering her with gore.
 She wanders around the basement, looking for a way out through the vents, until she finds an empty storage room.
 Jean explores the area, eventually uncovering her things in a box labeled with her name.
 She also finds her video camera with the tape missing, but still with its memory stick.
 Jean replays the video and is shocked to see the entire abduction on tape.
 She escapes the storage room, killing a guard on the way.
 She also sees and tapes a scientist tending alien larvae in a lab and a scientist masturbating the aliens' genitals to extract sperm.